Benjamin Wedro, MD, FACEP, FAAEM

 What are "normal" cholesterol blood levels?

 There are no established "normal" blood levels for total and LDL cholesterol.
 In most other blood tests in medicine, normal ranges can be set by taking measurements from large number of healthy subjects.
 The normal range of LDL cholesterol among "healthy" adults (adults with no known coronary heart disease) in the United States may be too high.
-The atherosclerosis process may be quietly progressing in many healthy children and adults with average LDL cholesterol blood levels, putting them at risk of developing coronary heart diseases in the future.
+The atherosclerosis process may be quietly progressing in many healthy children and adults with average LDL cholesterol blood levels, putting them at risk of developing coronary heart disease in the future.

 Tips to keep it under control.